 A DISTINGUISHED HISTORY, A DYNAMIC PRESENT, A VIBRANT FUTURE

-Former staff have included multi-award winning poet and translator Ciaran Carson and Forward Prize and T. S. Eliot Prize and National Poetry Competition winning poet Sinead Morrissey; current staff include Forward Prize winning poet Leontia Flynn, Betty Trask award-winning novelist Glenn Patterson; BBC Book of the Week writer Garrett Carr and critically acclaimed novelist Darran McCann, Oscar-nominated director and screenwriter Tim Loane, and award-winning playwright and scriptwriter Jimmy McAleavey, among others.
-Stephen Sexton, a graduate of the Heaney Centre in 2017 and winner of the National Poetry Competition’s Poem of the Year for 2016, is one of a dynamic new generation of writers and critics emerging from English at Queen’s.
+Former staff have included multi-award winning poet and translator Ciaran Carson and Forward Prize and T. S. Eliot Prize and National Poetry Competition winning poet Sinead Morrissey; current staff include Forward Prize winning poet Leontia Flynn, Betty Trask award-winning novelist Glenn Patterson, BBC Book of the Week writer Garrett Carr, acclaimed novelist and broadcaster Ian Sansom, award-winning writer-directorAislinn Clarke, Oscar-nominated director and screenwriter Tim Loane, award-winning playwrights Jimmy McAleavey and Michael West, and Stephen Sexton, winner of the National Poetry Competition and the 2019 Forward Prize for Best First Collection.

 Choose from a selection of Single and Joint Honour Bachelor of Arts in English degrees.

 Choose from a selection of Masters degrees in areas including Poetry, Creative Writing, and Broadcast Literacy